sidefy-team/sidefy-plugins/unsplash_daily_theme/README.md

 ## Unsplash Daily Photo Plugin

-Brings you one beautiful, popular photo from Unsplash homepage every day, displayed as an all-day event to enhance your calendar view.
+Brings you one beautiful, popular photo from Unsplash homepage every day, displayed as an all-day event to enhance your timeline view.

 ### Features